 Grieve Weave 1 - 22

-This series of artist’s books integrates ghost prints into a unified book structure where the woven image hovers in an abstract, hard-to-decipher place.
-The works can be titled, flipped, opened, re-hung, or re-positioned in multiple directions, and no focal point or "correct" orientation exists in the work itself.
-What happens when a text, image, or book is seductive but difficult to read?
+As books, the works can be tilted, flipped, opened, re-hung, or re-positioned in multiple directions, and no focal point or "correct" orientation exists in the work itself.
+This body of work asks similar questions as my curatorial project The Embodied Press: Queer Abstraction and the Artist’s Book.
+What happens when an image or a book is seductive but difficult to read?
 Abstraction in the book form defies easy reading; as queer art historian David Getsy writes, “queer abstraction” can act as a form of camouflage, non-disclosure, or method for jamming the surveillance of queer bodies.
 Navigating queer and transness over two decades of political change, I’m ever more convinced it cannot be entirely understood or legitimized through representation and public visibility.
+Grieve Weave accesses what is felt or sensed but not entirely visible.

 Selected images